deusnyakundi/wildlife-tracker/README.md

 ## Description

 The website allows Rangers to track wildlife sightings in the area.
-A wildlife entity is either an Animal or an endagered animal.
+A ranger may then log the sighting into the system as is either an Animal or an endangered animal.
-When  world life is spotted, the ranger submits a form to create a sighting.
-The ranger can choose from a drop down, which kind of species they have seen.
+The app allows the ranger to specificy the location of the sighting and the health condition of the endangered animal.
+These options are available from drop down menus.
-A user can view rangers and clicking on them view all sightings they have done
+A user is able to view all sightings made by rangers by clicking on them.

 ## Technologies Used

 - Java Spark
-- PostgreSQL
+- PostgreSQL for DB
-- SQL
-- JUnit-Unit Testing
+- JUnit for Unit Testing
-- Git and Github- Version control
+- Git and Github for Version control

 ## Contact Information